uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 Now open this file in your browser by simply double-clicking the file.
 After opening this file in your browser, open the console.
-You should the output `Hello, world!`.
+You should the output `Hello, World!`.

 Congratulations, you wrote your first script!